tonyhu-x/exp/grad/mcgill-ling.typ

 provide feedback on each other's ongoing research projects, and take part in other lab activities such as participant recruitment events.

-Both of these research experiences have afforded me the ability to efficiently read and digest academic literature, and to adopt a critical mindset for designing and examining research methodology.
+Both of these research experiences have enabled me to develop the ability to read and digest academic literature, and to adopt a critical mindset for designing and examining research methodology.
-In addition, I gained strong familiarity with the linguistics research process and practical experience with presenting research projects by attending poster fairs and conferences as a student researcher.
+In addition, I have gained a strong familiarity with the linguistics research process and practical experience with presenting research projects by attending poster fairs and conferences as a student researcher.
 In the fall of 2023, I decided to use the skills and experiences I accumulated